AndrewBroz/mermaid-layout-circular/README.md

 edge labels, css classes, and `look: handDrawn`.

 Mermaid's default engine, dagre, is built for hierarchies.
-Given a cycle, it breaks the loop, lays the nodes out in a line, and routes one long arrow back around the outside.
-The result never looks like a cycle.
+Given a cycle, it lays the nodes out in a line, and routes one long arrow back around the outside.
 This package addresses the request in [mermaid-js/mermaid#3228](https://github.com/mermaid-js/mermaid/issues/3228), open since 2022, that cycles be represented more naturally.

-Here is the same five-node flowchart rendered both ways — the two columns differ only in the `layout:` line:
+Here is the same five-node flowchart rendered both ways:

 ```
 ---